scotttyso/iac-easy-aci/README.md

 ```

 * -d - This should typically be utilized to speficy the output directory (Repo) for the Terraform Files.
+* -g - If set to False, the script will not use git to check status of files and will instead check all files.
+* -s - If set to True, the Script will not perform a login to the controllers to determine the running version.
 * -wb - Name of the Workbook to be read.
 If not specified the default is "ACI_Base_Workbookv2.xlsx
 * -ws - Use this option to run the process on only a specific worksheet in the workbook